MaksimLozovskii/AI-IMAGE-RANKER/README.md

 # Planning the UI

-For mocking up the UI aspect, we suggest using an application such as Figma or Adobe XD For the purpose of this guide, we will be using figma as its free to use.
+For mocking up the UI aspect, we suggest using an application such as Figma For the purpose of this guide, we will be using figma as its free to use.

 The purpose of creating the UI portion of the application first, is to show how the user will interact with the system and how the system will behave